 Engineers talk about all or none processes – these are particularly susceptible to faulty memory and distraction.
 Going shopping for cake ingredients, flying a plane, evaluating a patient all examples.

-Prof Brenda Zimmerman and Prof Sholom Glouberman New York and Toronto Universities proposed 3 dfiferne kinds of problem, the simple the complicated and complex.
+Prof Brenda Zimmerman and Prof Sholom Glouberman New York and Toronto Universities proposed 3 different kinds of problem, the simple the complicated and complex.

 Building – knowledge and application of knowledge.
 Projects too big for the master builders of previous ages, complexity exceeds any individual competence.

-Builders use a construction schedule (gant chart) and a submittal schedule this specifies communication tasks – gives a process for managing the unexpected and uncertain, makes sure a and b speak to each other and work out a solution.
-Individuals are fallible collaboration groups less so, particularly if they are good communicators.
+Builders use a construction schedule (gant chart) and a submission schedule that specifies communication tasks – gives a process for managing the unexpected and uncertain, makes sure a and b speak to each other and work out a solution.
+Individuals are fallible, collaborative groups less so, particularly if they are good communicators.
 The major advance in construction in recent decades has been perfecting tracking and communicating.
 Biggest cause of serious error is failure of communication.
 Construction is somewhere which empowers people – authority moves to expertise.

-David Lee Roth Van Halen contract clause for bowel of M&M with all brown ones removed.
+David Lee Roth Van Halen contract clause for bowl of M&Ms, with all brown ones removed.
 Designed to check specs were being read and checked because the band were taking a huge production show to many places that had never dealt with the requirement.

 Radio read back procedures – mechanism for ensuing understanding in critical situations.
 Waiters read back orders for the same reason!